xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# David Poulton Analyzes the Golf Swings of the Legends
+* people want results too fast
+* lag is dangerous place to go for amateur players when improve

 # Stuart Morgan on Improving Performance and Play at an Elite Level
 * austrian teacher, performance coach
 * juniors spend too much time on the range